anikau31/systemc-clang/README.md

 exit
 ```

+## Generating the bitstreams for the case studies

 - Go to the bitstream generation folder on the host, and modify `env.sh`, such that `ULTRA96_V2_SSH_NAME` points to the Ultra96V2 host name and `ULTRA96_V2_PLATFORM` points to the official Ultra96V2 platform file:
 ```
 cd systemc-clang/fccm-case-studies/ultra96-vitis-ae/